C. Donald Bateman

-Bateman earned his degree in electrical engineering at the University of Saskatchewan before beginning a career at Sundstrand Corporation (later Honeywell).
+Bateman was born in Saskatoon, Saskatchewan on 8 March 1932.
+He earned his degree in electrical and electronics engineering at the University of Saskatchewan in 1956 before beginning a career at Sundstrand Corporation (later Honeywell).
 Bateman spent most of his career as Chief Engineer, Flight Safety Avionics at Honeywell.
 Over his career, he developed innovative, cost-effective avionic flight systems.
 His most significant accomplishment is having pioneered the invention of the original Ground Proximity Warning System (GPWS) in the late 1960s.
-The United States now requires the installment of GPWS for turbine aircraft which carry six or more passengers.
-This technology has delivered Honeywell close to a billion dollars in revenue.
+The United States now requires the installment of GPWS for turbine aircraft which carry nine or more passengers.
+This technology has earned Honeywell close to a billion dollars in revenue.

-Bateman retired from Honeywell on July 21, 2016.
+Bateman retired from Honeywell on 21 July 2016.
+He died on 21 May 2023, at the age of 91.

-Scientific Work
+Scientific work

 While having over 40 U.S. and 80 foreign patents concerning aircraft terrain avoidance systems, head-up displays, speed control/auto throttle systems, stall warning systems, automatic aircraft flight control systems, and weight-and-balance systems, Bateman is most recognized for his invention of the original Ground Proximity Warning System (GPWS).
-With his team of Honeywell engineers, Bateman invented the original GPWS, and continues to improve these devices.
-Every five years his team “comes up with a new model, not because the technology had improved but because we knew we could make it better.”
+With his team of Honeywell Aerospace engineers, Bateman invented the original GPWS, and later improved these devices.
+Every five years his team "[came] up with a new model, not because the technology had improved but because we knew we could make it better."
 These advancements led to the creation of the Enhanced Ground Proximity Warning Systems (EGPWS).
 This program provides a better visualization than the GPWS did.
 At a glance, pilots can view a visual display of hazardous terrain below and ahead of the aircraft.

 Ground proximity warning system (GPWS)

 A series of aircraft crashes as a result of controlled flight into terrain (CFIT) led Bateman to take the initiative in creating a solution to these accidents.
-CFIT is defined as “where a pilot has the aircraft under control but unknowingly flies into terrain” This type of accident typically takes place during poor visibility.
-Bateman felt it was within his capabilities to construct a system that would detect hazardous terrain in the aircraft’s projected path.
+CFIT is defined as "where a pilot has the aircraft under control but unknowingly flies into terrain" This type of accident typically takes place during poor visibility.
+Bateman felt it was within his capabilities to construct a system that would detect hazardous terrain in the aircraft's projected path.

-Ground proximity warning system (GPWS) serves the purpose of alerting pilots if their aircraft is in danger of flying into hazardous terrain or the ground.
+The Ground proximity warning system (GPWS) serves the purpose of alerting pilots if their aircraft is in danger of flying into hazardous terrain or the ground.
+As explained by its patent description, it does so by using a radar altimeter system to keep track of the aircraft’s height above ground and will sound an alarm if the altitude is unsafe:

-“In order to provide for the additional effectiveness of a ground proximity warning system during a landing approach, the waypoint signal of an Area Navigation System is used in combination with an altitude above-ground-signal to compute a minimum terrain altitude for each point along the aircraft's approach to the runway.
-The minimum altitude is compared with the aircraft's actual altitude and if it is below the minimum an alarm is activated.”

-This paragraph is the abstract of the invention from its patent.
-It describes using a radar altimeter system to keep track of the aircraft’s height above ground.
-The system will sound an alarm if aircraft’s altitude is unsafe.

 While this technology improved flight safety tremendously, it was still imperfect.
 It had two problems: